 Moody refers to both her personality and the dark hues she desires. 😉

 I started by having her look through rooms on pinterest.
 I was hoping she would love some dark, moody wallpaper.
 Instead, she was drawn to a buffalo check pattern because “it looks like the floor” on the game.
 Okay, I can deal with that.
-So I went ahead and bought this bedding set before she could change her mind.
+So I went ahead and bought a buffalo check comforter set before she could change her mind.
 No take backs, sucka!!

 So from there, I tried working with the main colors of the game: black, purple, red and yellow.
 She vetoed the red and yellow, so we’re at buffalo check, purple and black.
 Again, I can work with that too.
 I should clarify that I HATE purple, but we’re looking for a really dark purple.
 Today, I will need to finalize the paint color and buy it while it’s still on sale.